Belief overview

 Zion and world mission

-The community understands itself to be called to gather Israel, build Zion, and proclaim the gospel to the world.
+The community understands itself as called to gather Israel, build Zion, and proclaim the gospel to the world.

-What it is: The belief articulates global mission, spiritual gathering of Israel, formation of a covenant people, and eschatological expectation of Zion.
+What it is: The belief articulates a global mission, the spiritual gathering of Israel, the formation of a covenant people, and the eschatological expectation of Zion.

 How the tradition understands it: The theme appears both in a spiritual and ecclesial sense and in historical readings about specific communities and future promises.
-Missionary work and genealogical labor are integrated into this framework.
+Missionary work and genealogical work are integrated into this picture.

-Textual or traditional basis: Isaiah, 3 Nephi, Doctrine and Covenants, and institutional missionary discourses are very important.
+Textual basis or tradition: Isaiah, 3 Nephi, the Doctrine and Covenants, and institutional missionary discourses are very important.

-Historical context: The language of Zion strongly influenced migrations, religious colonization, and communal organization of the movement.
+Historical context: The language of Zion strongly influenced migrations, religious settlement, and community organization of the movement.

-Common objections: Critics point to risks of exclusivism or providentialist readings of history.
+Common objections: Critics point out the risks of exclusivism or providential readings of history.

-Internal variations: The notion of Zion may be explained in a more territorial, more spiritual, or more missionary way depending on context.
+Internal variations: The notion of Zion can be explained in a more territorial, more spiritual, or more missionary way depending on the context.

 Supportive